 The School Pantry program continues to grow.
-Thanks to the generosity of corporate sponsors, there is funding available to bring the School Pantry Program to new schools.
 We are excited to talk to potential new School Pantry partners about participating in School Pantry.
 Please contact the Food Bank to learn more about the School Pantry onboarding process.

 How you can help